Midwest Real Estate Investing: How I Turned California Gold into Midwest Platinum

 As a rule, I never let the tax tail wag the profit dog.

 More important, I did not force myself to invest in the wrong markets at the wrong point in the cycle.
-This freed me to look for value, not just compliance.
+This freed me to look for value, not just compliance with arcane tax law to shelter my gains.

 That journey led me to Midwest real estate investing—specifically, Ohio.